I wasn't trying to lead you on,

 - In Once More with Feeling, Asuka does this to Shinji the whole time.

-- When they met for first time –again-, Shinji was trying not to think about stroking her hair while he talked to her.
+- When they met for the first time again-, Shinji was trying not to think about stroking her hair while he talked to her.

 - Sam watching Mikaela checking out Bumblebee's engine in Transformers.
 She may have been doing it on purpose.